baranyildirim/bruinmap-app/README.md

 # BruinMap Mobile Application
-Mobile application built with React-Native.
+Mobile application built with React-Native, aimed to help UCLA students keep track of and attend events on campus.

-Fetches events at UCLA using UCLA DevX API.
+Fetches events at UCLA using [UCLA DevX API](http://api.ucladevx.com)
-Events viewable on map view and on a list view.

 To be implemented:
-* API integration and map marker generation.
+* [X] API integration and map marker generation.
-* List screen with event names and details
+* [X] Basic list screen with event names and brief details
+* [ ] Comphrehensive event details when user taps at an event on the list
-* Navigation to events
+* [ ] Navigation to events
+* [ ] Filtering events displayed by category on map and list with drawer button
+* [ ] Comprehensive directory of places on and near campus
+* [ ] Sharing functionality

 Dependencies:
 * "@mapbox/geo-viewport": "^0.2.2",